Public Libraries of Illinois

 (R) Unknown publisher; printed in Germany.

-This was Naperville's public library through a 1961 renovation, into 1981.
-Over the final years, the building had several tenants and served as office space.
+This was Naperville's public library until 1981.
+Over its final years, the building had several office occupants.
 In 2018, demolition of the addition, then of the building (excluding its facade) occurred.

 The current Nichols Library is also in downtown Naperville.
 Naperville Public Library's most recently built facility is the 95th Street Library, opened September, 2003.
 It lies within Will County, attesting to the rapid growth of this city in Chicago's collar counties.